 In Why I Love, PC Gamer writers pick an aspect of PC gaming that they love and write about why it's brilliant.
-Today, Sam gets lost in the darkest corners of The Chronicles of Riddick.
+Sam got lost in the darkest corners of The Chronicles of Riddick.

 I have no real love for Riddick, the middling Vin Diesel-powered sci-fi series that is no generation’s Star Wars.
 2004’s Escape From Butcher Bay was a far better game than The Chronicles of Riddick deserved, and while at the time I remember thinking this was down to the way developer Starbreeze made the brutal melee combat feel better than firing a gun, years later I think it’s the depiction of a prison setting that really sets it apart.